Alessandramiria/Alessandramiria/README.md

 ### Olá eu sou a Alê 👋

-- 🔭 Currently looking for an internship.
+- 🔭 Devops Architecture
-- 🌱 I'm learning JavaScript and other languages
+- 🌱 Work with Java and other languages
-- 😄 Devops Architecture
+- 😄 I work with IT processes
 - ⚡ I'm cool

 <div>